Connect with us

 Britam managing director Benson Wairegi said the company’s decision to venture into property development is part of its diversification strategy meant to lower portfolio risk and exposure to the stock market.

-“The market will need at least 1,000 serviced apartments in the next three years and Britam Properties will help in bridging this gap,” he told guests who attended the project’s ground breaking ceremony last month.
+“The market will need at least 1,000 serviced apartments in the next three years and Britam Properties will help in bridging this gap,” he told guests who attended the project’s groundbreaking ceremony last month.

 Meanwhile, Chinese property firm Ahcof Investments (Kenya) Limited has announced plans to build a 10-floor high-end residential complex on Mbaazi Avenue in Lavington, Nairobi.

-In its regulatory filings, Ahcof Investments says the proposed development will consists of three blocks of apartments – two blocks holding 40 two-bedroom apartments each, and a third one hosting 80 units of high-end apartments.
+In its regulatory filings, Ahcof Investments says the proposed development will consist of three blocks of apartments – two blocks holding 40 two-bedroom apartments each, and a third one hosting 80 units of high-end apartments.

 “The (development) will increase urban housing facilities, increase land use and improve local living standards,” Ahcof says in its environmental impact assessment study submitted to the National Environment Management Authority (Nema).

-The Sh522 million development will sit on a one acre plot and will make use of storeyed facilities to enable the built-up area to occupy 35.5 per cent of the land while an on-ground parking bay has been reserved for 130 cars.
-Additional 56 parking lots will be provided on the mezzanine floor.
+The Sh522 million development will sit on a one-acre plot and will make use of storeyed facilities to enable the built-up area to occupy 35.5 per cent of the land while an on-ground parking bay has been reserved for 130 cars.

 Ahcof is the developer behind the Astoria Apartments in Lavington.